karthi-21/HSN-Code-Package/README.md

 # HSN Code Package

+HSN code stands for “Harmonized System of Nomenclature”.
+This system has been introduced for the systematic classification of goods all over the world.
+HSN code is a 6-digit uniform code that classifies 5000+ products and is accepted worldwide.
+It was developed by the World Customs Organization (WCO) and it came into effect from 1988 [(more...)](https://cleartax.in/s/gst-hsn-lookup)

 This package contains an HSN code list and has three methods to get results.

 ## Installation